Skip to Main Content

 Planning Your Visit

 Fortune Long is located within the Zhao Long Hotel building on Gongti Bei Lu, Chaoyang District, making it direct to reach from the Gongti and Sanlitun area.
-As an entry-tier Beijing cuisine address in a working neighbourhood rather than a dining destination precinct, it runs without the advance booking requirements of formal restaurants.
-The practical approach is to visit during off-peak lunch or dinner windows, particularly avoiding the midday rush when the surrounding office and embassy population takes its break.
+As an entry-tier Beijing cuisine address in a working neighbourhood rather than a dining destination precinct, it is walk-in friendly.
 The price point, at the single-¥ tier, makes it one of the most accessible Michelin-recognised addresses in the city.
-No website or phone number is listed in current public records, which reinforces the walk-in character of the operation.

 What Should I Order at Fortune Long Beijing Bean Sauce Noodles?